Episode 106 - E.T. the Extra-Terrestrial (Steven Spielberg, 1982) (with Noel Brown)

 Suggested Readings

-• Alberto Albarrán-Torres, César and Dan Golding.
+• Alberto Albarrán-Torres, César, and Dan Golding.
 2019.
 “Creed: legacy franchising, race and masculinity in contemporary boxing films.”
 Continuum 33, no. 3: 310-323.

 • Griffin, Sean.
 2004.
 “Pronoun Trouble: The Queerness of Animation.”
-In Queer Cinema: The Film Reader, edited by Harry M. Benshoff and Sean Griffin, 105–118.
+In Queer Cinema: The Film Reader, es.
+Harry M. Benshoff and Sean Griffin, 105–118.
 New York: Routledge.

 • Kendrick, James.
 2014.
 Darkness in the Bliss-Out: A Reconsideration of the Films of Steven Spielberg.
 London: Bloomsbury.